 with parameter $\alpha_u\in\Rp$.
 The function $r$ rewards small values of the error variable~$e_r$ and the applied control values (depending on the penalty parameter $\alpha_u$).
-For the simulation of the example system~\eqref{eq:MOC} we chose the system parameters as in~\Cref{Sec:Example}.
-The reference trajectory was selected as $y_{\rf} = 0.4 \sin(\tfrac{\pi}{4}t)$ for $t \in [0,20]$.
-Further for the $Q$-learning parameters, the dimensions of the finite sets $\cX$ and $\cU$ were selected as $8$ and $25$, respectively.
-The learning rate is set as constant $\alpha = 0.8$.
-In order to let the algorithm explore more, the greedy parameter is set to $\varepsilon = 1$ for $t \in [0,1]$, then a decay parameter with a value of $\varepsilon_d = 0.5$ was applied every second in order to take the control action more often according to learned $Q$-function.
+For the simulation of the example system~\eqref{eq:MOC}, we chose the system parameters as in~\Cref{Sec:Example}.
+The reference trajectory was $y_{\rf} = 0.4 \sin(\tfrac{\pi}{4}t)$ for $t \in [0,20]$.
+Further for the $Q$-learning parameters, the size of the finite sets $\cX$ and $\cU$ were selected as $8$ and $25$, respectively.
+The learning rate was set as constant $\alpha = 0.8$.
+In order to let the algorithm explore the state and action space, the greedy parameter was set to $\varepsilon = 1$ for $t \in [0,1]$, thereafter the greedy parameter is halved in order to take the control action more often according to learned $Q$-function.
 For the reward function the parameter $\alpha_u=1/u_\text{max}$ was selected.
-The simulations are depicted in~\Cref{fig:Errors_RL,fig:Control_RL}. \Cref{fig:Errors_RL} shows how the error signals evolve within the funnel, respectively the $\lambda$ activation threshold. \Cref{fig:Control_RL} shows the corresponding control action.
-It can be seen that with the help of the primary controller $u_{\rm ZoH}$ in~\eqref{eq:controller_recursive}, Q-learning algorithm is able to explore and learn safely.
-The learning controller component applies random control actions with an amplitude lower than $10$ to explore the state and control space.
-Only if the error is larger than the activation threshold, the ZoH control component intervenes with a large control input to prevent a violation of the funnel boundaries.
-One can see that with decaying $\varepsilon$ the number of random control actions applied to the system reduces and the error $e_2(t)$ signal gets closer to $0$ and remains close to it.
+The simulations are depicted in~\Cref{fig:Errors_RL,fig:Control_RL}. \Cref{fig:Errors_RL} shows how the error signals evolving within the funnel, respectively the $\lambda$ activation threshold. \Cref{fig:Control_RL} shows the corresponding control action.
+It can be seen that with the help of the primary controller $u_{\rm ZoH}$ in~\eqref{eq:controller_recursive}, Q-learning algorithm is able to safely explore the state and action space and learn/approximate the Q-function by applying random control actions with an amplitude lower than $10$.
+Only if the error exceeds the activation threshold, the ZoH control component intervenes with a large control input to prevent a violation of the funnel boundaries.
+One can see that with decaying $\varepsilon$ the number of random control actions applied to the system reduces and the auxiliary signal $e_2(t)$ gets closer to $0$ and remains close to it.
 Overall, the $Q$-learning algorithm reduces the peaks of the control significantly in comparison to~\Cref{Sec:Example} where merely the controller~\eqref{eq:controller_recursive} was applied.

 \begin{remark} To reduce computational effort, the control signal $u_{\rm data}$ in~\eqref{eq:combined_controller} does not have to be updated at every~$t_i=i \tau$.
 Since the system class~\eqref{eq:Sys_r} allows for bounded disturbances, it is possible to combine the data-driven control with a move blocking strategy, cf.~\cite{cagienard2007move}, i.e., to apply the control value~$u_{\rm data}$ for longer than one sampling interval~$\tau$.
 If then $e_r$ leaves the safe region, the controller~\eqref{eq:combined_controller} interprets the additional value~$u_{\rm data}$ as a disturbance in the system (according to \Cref{Ass:d_bounded} this means $D=\|d\|_\infty + u_{\rm max}$), and hence the constraint satisfaction is guaranteed by the controller.
 Note that system measurements, however, have to be taken at every~$t_i = i \tau$. \end{remark}